 A small community located between Santa Cruz and Chimayó, originally established sometime between 1695 and 1705 as a Spanish military headquarters for the local region.

-This settlement is the last remaining colonial town in New Mexico with the original defensive plaza (Plaza del Cerro) still intact, although many of its core structures are partially abandoned and neglected.
+This settlement is the last remaining colonial town in New Mexico with the original defensive plaza plan (Plaza del Cerro) still intact, although many of its core structures are partially abandoned and neglected.
 The plaza chapel, Oratorio de San Buenaventura, is open by appointment.
 The Chimayó Museum is also located in the plaza, as well as the Rancho Manzana B&B inn.

 The Spanish settlement Santo Tomás del Río de las Trampas was originally enclosed by a defensive adobe wall (plaza), remnants of the original plaza still remain.
 The imposing Church of San José de Gracia was built in 1763.

 (1858), near Questa ?

-A Federal encampment located on the Red River.
+A U.S. Army encampment located on the Red River.

 Post of Taos